 How much are foster parents paid?

-We have different foster carer pay scales depending on your experience, training and the age of the child in your care.
+At Orange Grove, we have different foster care pay scales - grades 1-3 - depending on your experience, training and the age of the child in your care.
 Discover our fostering payments below.

 Grade 1 - New to fostering

 You'll start your fostering career with Orange Grove on our Grade 1 payment tier until you've completed 12 months of fostering and your core training.